top of page

 Spencer Pond

 Spencer Pond has been country dance crazy since 2019 when he first stepped boot at the Big Apple Ranch.
-He has had the pleasure of teaching line dance & country partner dance styles (Two Step, Shadow, Waltz) for Stud NY, Scuff Western, & 2StepNYC.
+He has had the pleasure of teaching line dance & country partner dance styles for Stud NY, Scuff Western, Emerald City Hoedown & 2StepNYC.
 With a passion for social dance, Spencer has found a home in the Lindy Hop Scene, winning competitions on both the East & West Coast (as both a lead and follow, and the nuance that lies between), teaching for LGBTQ+ organizations such as Queer Swing Seattle and Queer Swing NYC, and performing everywhere from nightclubs to Jacob's Pillow Dance Festival.
-Spencer is a co-founder of New York City Round-Up
+Spencer is a cofounder of NYC Round-Up.

 Mackenzie Katz